Automattic/jetpack/readme.txt

 Interested in translating WP Super Cache to your language?
 Grab the [development version](http://downloads.wordpress.org/plugin/wp-super-cache.zip) where you will find an up to date wp-super-cache.pot.
 Send any translation files to donncha @ ocaoimh.ie and thank you!

+The cache directory, usually wp-content/cache/ is only for temporary files.
+Do not ever put important files or symlinks to important files or directories in that directory.
+They will be deleted if the plugin has write access to them.

 == Upgrade Notice ==

 = 0.9.9.9 =